 “We might see people sort of mid-afternoon when the heat really starts to rise, and maybe fans are no longer working, or maybe air conditioners aren’t keeping up with the heat,” states Sellers.

 The Washington Township Recreation Center is open 6 a.m. to 9 p.m.
 Thursday and Friday, 8 a.m. to 5 p.m.
 Saturday and 1 to 5 p.m.
-Sunday.Grab the FREE WDTN News App for iPhone or Android.
+Sunday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.